AlexanderPoone/arcgis-demo-collection/oic/README.md

  -->
 A custom geoprocessing tool is made using [https://overpass-turbo.eu/](Overpass-Turbo) to convert OSM-Buildings into extruded features.
 It is not possible to directly import GeoJSON from OSM-Buildings into ArcGIS Pro, because the GeoJSON format is quite unstructured.
 Without a fixed schema, some records probably have missing attributes.
 Therefore, you should use the toolbox instead.
 It can get attributes such as building names.

+### Caution!
+Unlike point clouds, the 3D buildings do not fit into the photo perfectly since they are low-poly polyhedra with smooth, flat surfaces.
+In reality, building exteriors (especially roofs) are bumpy.

 ### Demos
 * [Kowloon Bay/Kai Tak, Hong Kong](https://dord.mynetgear.com/oic)
 * [Hongkou District, Shanghai](https://dord.mynetgear.com/oicsh)